smswithoutborders/assembler/README.md

 ---

-Here's an updated version of the `.env` configuration section with hints and descriptions for each configuration variable:

----

 ## Configuration

 To configure your deployment, you'll need to set up environment variables in a `.env` file.
 These variables control various aspects of your application's behavior, such as the hosts, credentials, encryption keys, and third-party services.